top of page

 • Going out for coffee or drinks with a loved one

-Words of affirmation are powerful in their ability to boost someone's self-esteem and show that you care.
-Saying "I love you" or complimenting someone on their achievements can make a big difference in how they feel about themselves and their relationship with you.
+Words of affirmation influence how a person feels about themselves and their relationship.
+Saying "I love you" or complimenting someone on their achievements can greatly affect how they feel about themselves and their relationship with you.

 • Saying "I love you" to your partner